nv-legate/legate.pandas/README.md

 To execute Legate Pandas programs, you need to use the custom Python launcher `legate` included in the Legate Core installation.
-The launcher uses only CPUs by default, and you can command it to use GPUs with `--gpu (gpu count)`.
+The launcher uses only CPUs by default, and you can command it to use GPUs with `--gpus (gpu count)`.
 The launcher takes other machine flags (such as the maximum framebuffer size to use) to configure execution; see [this page]() in the Legate Core documentation for further details.